william2771/gordon-gcp/docs/config-janitor.rst

     `Optional`: Timeout in seconds for how long each plugin should wait for outstanding tasks (e.g. processing remaining message from a channel) before cancelling.
 This is only used when a plugin has received all messages from a channel, but may have work outstanding.
 Defaults to ``60``.

+.. option:: default_zone_prefix="STR"

+    `Optional`: Prefix associated with Google managed zone names, prepended with a '-' to the generated name.

 gcp.gdns
 ~~~~~~~~

 All configuration options above in the general ``[gcp]`` may be used here.
 There are no specific DNS-related configuration options.

 gcp.gpubsub
 ~~~~~~~~~~~